niklaushirt/cp4waiops-deployer/README.md

 ### ✅ 1.1.2 Get a ROKS Cluster (IBMers and IBM Partners only)

-IBMers can get a temporary one from [Techzone](https://techzone.ibm.com/collection/custom-roks-vmware-requests) (ususally valid for up to 8 days).

 IBMers can get a temporary one from **Techzone**